HarvardMapCollection/GIS-presentations/spring-2022/gened-1140/README.md

 5. If you are able to succesfully add shapefile or geoJSON data layers to your QGIS project, right-click the layer in the layer list, and select `Open Attribute Table`.
 Explore the values in the dataset.
 Will this data help you make your argument?

-6. We will meet on Wednesday to discuss problems that came up as a class.
+6. We will meet on Wednesday to discuss any problems that came up as a class.
+Common problems:
-- Couldn't find data for your project in GIS formats?
+- Can't find data for your project as a shapefile or geoJSON?
-- Couldn't find any data at all?
+- Couldn't find any relevant data at all?
-- Found data but had trouble making sense of it?
+- Found some data but had trouble making sense of it?
-- Found data but had technical issues with the mapping software?
+- Found data but had technical issues with GIS and mapping software?

 > If you anticipate having trouble finding data or maps for your project, get a leg up with help by messaging maps@harvard.edu.